oysteinvolden/Real-time-sensor-encryption/README.md

 # Real-time encryption of sensor signals in field robotics

 ## Overview
-This repo contains source code and instructions to interface C-style C++ implemetations of [cryptographic algorithms](https://github.com/pettsol/CryptoToolbox) for different sensor data such as images and point clouds.
-By following the instructions, you should be able to create an efficient pipeline to transfer different types of sensor data securely across machines / ROS nodes in real-time.
-I.e. sensor data is encrypted before transmission and decrypted at receiver side.
-Due to the large amount of data in images and point clouds, stream ciphers are heavily emphasized in this work.
-Authentication capabilities is also included to ensure that data came from the authorized transmitter and was not altered during transmission.
-A dedicated authenticated encryption algorithm is also included for comparison.
-At last, we have included an example to illustrate how compression and encryption can be combined during image transmission.
+This repo contains source code and instructions to interface C-style C++ implemetations of [cryptographic algorithms](https://github.com/pettsol/CryptoToolbox) for image and point cloud data in ROS.
+By following the instructions, you should be able to create an efficient pipeline to transfer image and point cloud data securely across machines / ROS nodes in real-time.
+The figure below illstrates the proposed pipeline along with the implemented cryptograhic methods.

 ![Sensor encryption pipeline](doc/figures/sensor_encryption_overview.png)